reframejs/reframe/docs/usage-manual.template.md

  - **pushState-navigation**
    <br/>
-   What "pushState-navigation" means is explained in [Links & Page Navigation](#links--page-navigation).
+   What "pushState-navigation" means is explained below
  - **Nested Routes**
    <br/>
    For pages that differ in only some parts, in other words, where the majority of the view is the same.